Introduction

 Normalisation and protein content:

-This is not the case for the results produced with the “proteomic ruler”19.
-The copy number-based analysis enables an approximation to absolute protein abundance and can reveal changes in cell mass as we previously reported21,22.
-Using the proteomic ruler method highlighted systematic differences between hESCs and hiPSCs (Fig. 2b), with 56% (4,408/7,878) of all proteins detected significantly increased in hiPSCs (FC>1.5-fold; q-value < 0.001).
+This is not the case for the results produced with the “proteomic ruler”20.
+The copy number-based analysis enables an approximation to absolute protein abundance and can reveal changes in cell mass, as we previously reported22,23.
+Using the proteomic ruler method highlighted systematic differences between hESCs and hiPSCs (Fig. 2b; Supplemental Table 3), with 56% (4,426/7,878) of all proteins detected significantly increased in hiPSCs (FC>1.5-fold; q-value < 0.001) and with particular enrichment in translation-related processes (Fig. S2).
 In contrast, only 40 proteins (0.5%) showed significantly lower expression levels in hiPSCs.
 With thousands of proteins displaying higher abundance, we hypothesised that hiPSCs have higher total protein content, compared to hESCs.
 Using the protein copy numbers to estimate the total protein content showed that hiPSCs had >50% higher protein content compared to hESCs (Fig. 2c).
 To validate this observation, an independent assay (EZQTM assay; see methods), was used to measure the total protein yield from similar numbers of freshly grown hiPSCs and hESCs.
-From these experiments, the calculated protein amount per million cells was 74% higher (Fig. 2d; p-value=0.0018) in hiPSCs, relative to hESCs.
+From these experiments, the calculated protein amount per million cells was >70% higher (Fig. 2d; p-value=0.0018) in hiPSCs, relative to hESCs.
 We conclude that hiPSCs have a higher total protein content.
+Changes in protein content could potentially be linked to differences in the cell cycle profile.
+Hence, to test this, we used fluorescence-activated cell sorting (FACS) to study the cell cycle distribution of hESCs and hiPSCs.
+The FACS data showed that hiPSCs have significantly higher forward scatter (Fig. 2e), correlated to increased cell size, as well as significantly higher side scatter (Fig. 2f), correlating to increased cell granularity.
+However, the FACS analysis revealed no significant differences between hiPSCs and hESCs in the percentage of cells at each of the cell cycle stages (Fig. 2e).
+We conclude that hiPSCs have significantly higher total protein content, with increased size and granularity, but that these differences with hESCs are independent of changes in cell cycle distribution.

 hiPSCs have elevated nutrient transporters, metabolic proteins, and protein and lipid synthesis machinery

-To maintain a higher protein content than hEScs with a comparable cell cycle profile, hiPSCs would require higher protein synthesis capacity, which in turn requires nutrients and energy.
-Energy metabolism in primed pluripotent stem cells is largely dependent on glycolysis23, which is sensitive to glucose uptake and lactate shuttling.
+To maintain a higher protein content than hEScs with a comparable cell cycle profile, hiPSCs would require higher protein synthesis capacity, which in turn requires increased access to nutrients and energy.
+Energy metabolism in primed pluripotent stem cells is largely dependent on glycolysis24, which is sensitive to glucose uptake and lactate shuttling.
 Therefore, we compared the expression of the respective glucose and lactate transporters between hiPSCs and hESCs.
 The data showed both main glucose transporters, GLUT1 (SLC2A1) and GLUT3 (SLC2A3), had higher abundance in hiPSCs, as did the lactate transporters SLC16A1 and SLC16A3 (Fig. 3a).
 Other rate limiting enzymes, including Hexokinase 1 (HK1) and 2 (HK2) were also significantly increased within hiPSCs (Fig. 3b), suggesting increased glycolytic potential.

 Fuelling growth:

+Nutrient uptake is mostly handled by the SLC (solute carrier), group of membrane transporters.
+Analysis of the 15 SLC transporters that are most upregulated in hiPSCs, compared to hESCs, showed that they mostly belonged to two categories, i.e., amino acid and mitochondrial transporters (Fig. 3c).
+Amino acids are vital to sustain high rates of protein synthesis25 and the data showed that 11/12 amino acid transporters were significantly increased in hiPSCs, compared to hESCs, including the hyper abundant protein SLC3A2, which is present at >4 million copies per cell (Fig. 3d).
+The highest fold increases, (>4-fold), were seen for SLC38A1 and SLC38A2, both of which are major glutamine transporters26,27.
 We next examined whether the increased abundance of the glutamine transporters had phenotypic impact, i.e., whether it correlated with increased glutamine uptake within hiPSCs.
 To test this hypothesis, we measured the uptake of radio-labelled glutamine in both hiPSCs and hESCs (see methods).
 The data showed that hiPSCs had a median of >90% higher uptake of glutamine, compared to hESCs (Fig. 3e).
-Glutamine has been reported to be the most consumed amino acid in hESCs27 and its catabolism to be one of the vital metabolic pathways that can provide ATP and more importantly biosynthetic precursors required to sustain growth28.
+Glutamine has been reported to be the most consumed amino acid in hESCs28 and its catabolism to be one of the vital metabolic pathways that can provide ATP and more importantly biosynthetic precursors, required to sustain growth29.
 Hence, we also explored the abundance of enzymes involved in glutaminolysis and found that vital proteins, including GLS, GLUD1, GPT2 and GOT2, were also significantly higher in hiPSCs (Fig. 3f).

 Having established that hiPSCs have increased expression of nutrient transporters and higher expression of enzymes in key metabolic pathways, compared with hESCs, we next looked at the machinery required for protein synthesis.
 The levels of many of the proteins involved in ribosome subunit biogenesis, including ribosomal proteins, were higher in hiPSCs (Fig. 3g).
-The increased expression of translation machinery components, nutrient transporters and many metabolic enzymes is consistent with the increased total protein content seen within hiPSCs.
+The increased expression of translation machinery components, nutrient transporters and many metabolic enzymes, is consistent with the increased total protein content seen within hiPSCs.

-The data also highlighted increased fatty acid (FA) and lipid droplet (LD) synthesis potential in hiPSCs, with increased abundance of the SREBP1 (SREBF1; Fig. 3h), master regulator of lipid synthesis29, as well as FASN (Fig. 3i) and SCD (Fig. 3j).
-Similarly, a crucial regulator for LD assembly, PLIN330, (Fig. 3k), displayed >2-fold increased abundance in hiPSCs.
+The data also highlighted increased fatty acid (FA) and lipid droplet (LD) synthesis potential in hiPSCs, with increased abundance of the protein SREBP1 (SREBF1; Fig. 3h), a master regulator of lipid synthesis30, as well as FASN (Fig. 3i) and SCD (Fig. 3j).
+Similarly, a crucial regulator for LD assembly, PLIN331, (Fig. 3k), displayed >2-fold increased abundance in hiPSCs.
 To examine the potential phenotypic impact of this increased abundance of proteins involved in LD synthesis, we performed transmission electron microscopy (TEM) analyses to compare hiPS and hES cells.
 This showed that LDs were clearly visible in hiPSCs (Fig. 3l), but not visible in hESCs (Fig. 3m).
 We conclude that the hiPSCs have elevated levels of LDs, resulting from the increased expression of proteins involved in lipid synthesis and LD assembly.

 hiPSCs show altered mitochondrial metabolism compared to hESCs